lassebuurrasmussen/chess_ai/README.md

 I've looked a bit at AlphaGo, which is the one that uses two nets.
 It's not completely clear to me exactly what features they feed into the policy learning algorithm.
 But maybe I should just try coming up with my own method.

 I've had the idea of first training a network to learn the legal moves of any given board position.
 I can then extract the embeddings from its hidden layer and use that to embed the board before I input it into the policy network.
 This is heavily inspired by Word2Vec [[1]](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) [[2]](https://arxiv.org/abs/1301.3781).\
-I will probably need to compare the effect of this embedding to just inputting the plain state array to the policy network.
+I will compare the effect of this embedding to just inputting the plain state array to the policy network.

 I would really like for my policy network to output a probability over the moves.
 But how do I achieve that?
 I can make it a classification task where the output is a 589056 long one-hot vector (permutations of size 2 from 12 * 8 * 8 fields).
 Then I would get probabilities.
 I can't really figure out if that is better than getting an output array with shape (12, 8, 8).
 Because this would only output a single move.
 And what if that move is not legal?
 I think I'll just have to try.